-Stay vigilant any time you're near the water.
-Swimming in a body of water such as an ocean, lake or river is different than swimming in a pool.
-There are currents, rip tides, marine life and uneven floors to contend with that aren’t a threat in the controlled environment of a pool.
+Stay vigilant any time you are near the water.
+Swimming in a body of water such as an ocean, lake or river differs from swimming in a pool.
+There are currents, rip tides, marine life and uneven floors to contend with that are not a threat in the controlled environment of a pool.
 Use these tips from the American Red Cross to keep your summer beach time safe and healthy.

 - Always swim in areas with a lifeguard on duty.

 - Be mindful of weather and water conditions.

 - Do not swim alone, even if you are an experienced swimmer with advanced skills.

 - Enter shallow water feet first.
 Do not dive unless the water is at least 9 feet deep and is marked as safe for diving.
 Never dive head-first into the surf.

 - Know your limits and respect your fitness and swimming capabilities.

 Read more about how to keep children safe near water.

 Although sand toys and a good book can improve your beach experience, you need more than that in your bag to keep the day’s necessities at your fingertips.
 Use these tips to help ensure you include all the essentials you need.